dino-rodriguez/optibnb/preprocessing/cleaning.md

 ## [Feature Creation](../feature_creation/features.md)

 ### Cleaning and Preprocessing Airbnb Data
-<p> Now that we have a good understanding of what our data looks like, the Airbnb datasets provided need to be cleaned and edited for optimal model usage.
-This includes performing initial feature selection, imputing missing data, examining collinearity, performing variable transformations, and further pre-processing.</p>
+Now that we have a good understanding of what our data looks like, the Airbnb datasets provided need to be cleaned and edited for optimal model usage.
+This includes performing initial feature selection, imputing missing data, examining collinearity, performing variable transformations, and further pre-processing.

 ### Import Libraries